ccgoller/eln/student-guidelines/01-getting-started.md

 git clone https://github.com/your-lab/notebook-your-name.git
 cd notebook-your-name
 ```
+Replace the link with the HTTPS URL you copied before.

 Your notebook is now on your local computer.
 Any changes you make here can be pushed to GitHub.